 How It Works: The Care-Coordination Service Model

-NHHS strengthens the entire health system for women and babies through its care-coordination service model.
-NHHS care coordinators are located at Yale New Haven Health, Fair Haven Community Health Center, Cornell Scott-Hill Health Center, and the homeless agencies Christian Community Action and New Reach, Inc.
+NHHS care coordinators are strategically located at sites where pregnant women are likely to visit.
+Parnter sites include: Yale New Haven Health; Fair Haven Community Health Center; Cornell Scott-Hill Health Center; and the homeless agencies Christian Community Action and New Reach, Inc.

 Every woman who has a reproductive health visit at Yale-New Haven Health or one of the two community health centers is entered into New Haven Healthy Start.
 Pregnant women are also referred to Healthy Start by primary care providers, the New Haven Health Department, homeless shelters, community agencies, the Housing Authority of New Haven and other community partners.